-Josh Rouse was born in Nebraska, and following an itinerant upbringing he eventually landed in Nashville where he recorded his debut Dressed Like Nebraska (1998).
-The album’s acclaim led to tours with Aimee Mann, Mark Etzel and the late Vic Chestnut.
+- Josh Rouse recorded his debut Dressed Like Nebraska in 1998.
+The album’s acclaim led to tours with Aimee Mann, Mark Etzel, and the late Vic Chestnut.
 The followup – Home (2000) – yielded the song “Directions” which Cameron Crowe used in his film Vanilla Sky.